BoBch27/firevault-go/README.md

 Collections
 ------------
+A Firevault `Collection` instance allows for interacting with Firestore, through various read and write methods.

-To create a collection instance, call the `NewCollection` method, using the struct type parameter, and passing in the `connection` instance, as well as a collection **name**.
+To create a `Collection` instance, call the `NewCollection` method, using the struct type parameter, and passing in the `Connection` instance, as well as a collection **path**.

 ```go
 collection, err := firevault.NewCollection[User](connection, "users")